Barça women's

 — Very special.
 It has been a dream for us and we have celebrated it well.

-— Yes, with ups and downs, but in the end we celebrated as we should have and also said goodbye to the players as they deserved.
+— Yes, with ups and downs, but in the end we celebrated it as it should be and also said goodbye to the players as they deserved.

-At 18 years old, you're finishing your first season with the first team.
-How do you process that?
+At 18 years old you finish your first season with the first team.
+How do you take that in?

 — For me it has been a dream, and I have been fulfilling almost all of them this season.
-For me it is a pleasure to play with all of my teammates, they have made everything very easy for me.
+It is a pleasure for me to play with all of my teammates, they have made everything very easy for me.
 And now, to keep moving forward.
-If they had told me a year ago, I wouldn't have believed it.
+If you had told me a year ago, I wouldn't have believed it.

 When did you find out you would be a starter in the Champions League final?